 As I mentioned several times, this is an iron gall ink.
 I won’t go in-depth into what is iron gall ink or how it’s made.
 For that there are excellent resources.
 For example, you can visit “The Iron Gall Ink Website” to learn more about the chemistry, composition and manufacture of iron gall ink.
 The one thing I want to mention, though, is maintenance.
 Many pen people tend to avoid iron gall inks like the plague because they fear the maintenance aspect of it.
 There’s nothing to worry about.
 I’ve been assured by KWZI that as long as you use stainless steel and gold nibs, there is no reason to treat the ink differently from any other.
 Issues may arise from very bad pen hygiene, for example, letting your pen dry out and keeping the dried ink in a pen for months unattended.
 In my personal experience with this ink there’s really no noticeable short-term difference with maintaining a pen using iron gall ink vs. regular dye based one.

-UPDATE 8/2017: As you can see, the ink no longer gets 5 out of 5 rating that I have given it at first.
-After using the ink in my Pelikan M1000 and Platinum #3776 Century for an extended period of time, I did my regular clean-up (I usually have inked my pens for a month or two, only refilling it, completely cleaning after this period).
+UPDATE 8/2017: After using the ink in my Pelikan M1000 and Platinum #3776 Century for an extended period of time, I did my regular clean-up (I usually have inked my pens for a month or two, only refilling it, completely cleaning after this period).
 As I found, to my horror, the ink is not as friendly as it appeared to be.
-Due to the fact, I reduced my rating.
-Maintenance can not possibly get full marks.
-This is also reflected in my updated infographic above.
 I recommend you to be very cautious about using this ink in expensive pens.
 Despite the fact that both of my pens (Pelikan M1000 and Platinum #3776 Century) have gold nibs (18kt and 14kt), after thorough cleaning I discovered my nibs are stained.
 There is a slight gray tinge on several spots on the nib which doesn’t go away.
 The worst case scenario is that the ink reacted with the metal in one way or another.
 In fact, it does look like corrosion when I look at the nibs with a magnifier, which seems rather fantastic I have to admit.
 Nevertheless, it worries me that it may be the case.
 The best case scenario is that it is only a heavy staining.
 Either way, this is not a small thing when using the ink in such expensive pens.
 The rest of my review stands, the ink is incredible and exceptionally well-behaved.
-I will continue using it but ONLY and I repeat: ONLY in very inexpensive pens.
+I will continue using it but only in very inexpensive pens.
 I recommend you to do the same.
 Don’t fear using the ink as it is excellent but learn from my experience and be extra careful.

 The ink is not exceedingly concentrated.
 I find it very balanced.
 There’s plenty of dye in the ink to produce very rich and deep color while still flowing very freely.
 The ink seems to be very well lubricated as well.